Hey-Mentor/apis/README.md

 Additionally, the identity token is used by the mobile application to determine app behavior, such as whether to present the "Mentor" or "Mentee" UI flow.

-Response: Identity Token, or Error
+Response: Identity Token, User ID, or Error

 __Endpoint__: `/profile/:userId?token=<token>`